RozhakXD/Like4Book/README.md

 - Use security like phone numbers, email, and two-factor authentication to reduce spam.

 ### What is recommended?
-- Use the Via Browser application to get Facebook cookies or Like4Like cookies.
+- You must use Kiwi Browser and the Cookie Dough extension to get cookies.
 - Use additional security such as two-factor authentication.
 - You have to use a fake account or a new account to carry out the mission.